metaperl/binary-martingale/hacked.md

 having your debit card is not enough.
 Unfortuntely, my windows server did not have 2FA enabled.

-Once the hacker guessed username=Administrator, password=money1, he (or she!) was in.
+Once the hacker guessed username/password combination of Administrator/money1, he (or she!) was in.
 No need to enter a code from my cell phone, nothing.

 And that is what you need to change if you do decide to use a remote windows server to store your funds.